adnanmuhtadi/milestone-project-3/README.md

 to edit and share the specific recipe.

 The navigation bar and footer would be built within the base file and the content for the rest of the site would be built within their specific .html files.
-Within the footer, there would be social media links which would connect the user to the sites alternative social platforms.
+Within the footer, there would be social media links that would connect the user to the sites alternative social platforms.

 ## User Stories